MicrosoftDocs/win32-pr.it-it/desktop-src/direct3dhlsl/dx-graphics-hlsl-d3dcolortoubyte4.md

 ## <a name="return-value"></a>Valore restituito

-Rappresentazione UBYTE4 del parametro *x* .
+Rappresentazione UBYTE4 del *parametro x.*

 ## <a name="type-description"></a>Descrizione del tipo